 Two-way QuickBooks Online Integration is Better Than One

-Another compelling reason Master Mastic chose to switch to GPS Insight Field Service Management was a two-way sync integration with QuickBooks Online.
+Another compelling reason Master Mastic chose to switch to GPS Insight field service management was a two-way sync integration with QuickBooks Online.
 As a tech completed a job in the field, office staff could, with the click of a button, create an invoice that instantly synced with the company’s QuickBooks Online account.
 Emailing customers their invoices, with a link for payment, eliminated the time office staff spent collecting credit card information over the phone.
-Payments then synced from QuickBooks Online to the GPS Insight Field Service Management platform, a functionality that their original software provider did not offer.
+Payments then synced from QuickBooks Online to the GPS Insight field service management platform, a functionality that their original software provider did not offer.
 It has saved Master Mastic time and the headache of double data entry.
-“It’s worth it to pay for a system that does it for me,” Brian Stillwell says.